In 2024, we awarded ~$300,000 in grants to nonprofit agencies.

 Each year, UWCO makes investments in nonprofit partners working to advance our shared priorities.
-We are focused on positive mental health and well-being, culturally specific services, housing stability, health, education, financial mobility, resilience, and belonging as our top Community Impact priorities.
+We are focused on financial stability, healthy communities, youth opportunity, and community resilience as our top Community Impact priorities.

-In June of 2024, we administered the award of $166,179 throughout Deschutes County to strengthen emergency services.
+Earlier, in June of 2024, we administered the award of a total $166,179 throughout Deschutes County to strengthen emergency services.
 We facilitated the deployment of $87,779 that the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) made available to support agencies providing emergency food, shelter, and clothing services in Deschutes County.
-And, we also facilitated the deployment of $78,400 that Deschutes County made available to support agencies providing emergency food, shelter, and clothing services, also in Deschutes County.
+And, we also facilitated the deployment of $78,400 that Deschutes County made available from video lottery revenue to support agencies providing emergency food, shelter, and clothing services, also in Deschutes County.

-We also host our own Community Impact grantmaking process regularly.
-Through it, we award grants to vetted local nonprofits that focus on health, education, prevention and development, financial mobility, basic needs, childhood trauma, community transformation, building resilience, and belonging.
+Historically, we also hosted our own annual Community Impact grantmaking process.
+Through it, we’ve awarded grants to vetted local nonprofits that focus on health, education, prevention and development, financial mobility, basic needs, childhood trauma, community transformation, building resilience, and belonging.
 We call those grantee organizations our Community Impact Partners.
 You can meet them HERE and learn more about how our Community Impact grantmaking works HERE.

 When funding is available, we facilitate the deployment of grant funds from the federal government and Deschutes County to agencies meeting immediate community needs.